Please ensure Javascript is enabled for purposes of website accessibility

 mwilliams@greaterfreeport.com

-Bill Clow is the Business Engagement Director for the Greater Freeport Partnership.
-Bill has had a long and varied career, including involvement in 4 different chambers, working in healthcare, education and consulting, and the running of two radio stations, including one of which he helped to start.
+Bill Clow is the business engagement director for the Greater Freeport Partnership.
+Bill has had a long and varied career, including involvement in four different chambers, working in healthcare, education and consulting, and the running of two radio stations, including one of which he helped to start.
 Bill enjoys working with local businesses, learning of their stories and helping them overcome challenges.
 He is happy to be a resident of Freeport and Stephenson County.

 Bill lives near downtown in Freeport with Sarah and, except for a three year stint in northern Wisconsin, lived his adult life in northern and central Illinois.
 Before his adventure in the Northwoods, Bill lived for 20 years in Woodstock, IL.
 Bill has a BS in Communications and an MBA from the University of Illinois, Champaign-Urbana.
 He has two adult children, who live on opposite coasts, giving him good vacation options.
 Bill is always anxious to get his kayak wet in some of the rivers and streams of northwest Illinois.
 In the meantime, he will mark time sampling all of the great food and drink and meeting the interesting people of Stephenson County!